AKASO EK7000 PRO 4K Action camera

 The affordability and versatility of the Dragon Touch Camera makes it the perfect piece of kit for time in the saddle and life on the road.

-This camera has a remote control which allows you to take stunning video hands-free.
+This helmet camera has a remote control which allows you to take stunning video hands-free.
 You can then watch it back using the two inch screen or through an app which can be downloaded in to a smart phone or tablet.

 Encased in its waterproof case it can be used underwater up to 100ft.
 If however diving isn’t your thing and you simply enjoy getting out on the road then you can do so without having to worry about getting caught in a shower.
 Just make sure the remote control is covered due to it not being waterproof.